 UOB on the other hand, houses 4,500 employees within their technology and operations alone.
 They are however looking to continue their efforts in increasing its intake for engineers, analysts, digital designers, architects, project managers and data scientists.

 Are you a software engineer or is your company hiring individuals within the field?

 With the gig economy taking over multiple markets across the banking space, contracting work may very well keep you relevant and attractive to banks all around.
 In addition, if you are interested in a career that would allow you to manage a healthy work-life balance, contract roles may also be a viable option.

 Likewise, organisations who are more open towards offering contractual roles would also be ahead of its competitors if they wish to attract talent looking for contractual jobs.

-If you are interested to find out more about the career opportunities within the software engineering space or how your competitors may be hiring within the area, do drop Naufal Bin Omar an email at [email protected] or connect with me on LinkedIn.
-Alternatively, you may stay updated with relevant industry insights on our revamped website at www.huxley.com.
+If you are interested to find out more about the career opportunities within the software engineering space or how your competitors may be hiring within the area, do contact us via the form below or connect with us on LinkedIn.